Zahra Mansoor

 Welcome – I am a Lecturer (Assistant Professor) in Public Policy at the School for Policy Studies, University of Bristol.

 I work in close collaboration with governments in low- and middle-income countries across South Asia and Africa to answer research questions pertaining to service delivery, policy implementation, civil service reform, and evidence-based decision making.
-My research has a sectoral focus on education, and (more recently) gender.
 My research has been funded by the International Growth Center (IGC), Economic Development Institutions (EDI), World Bank, and the University of Oxford.

 Research Interests

 I answer research questions that are important academic puzzles but also equally important to policymakers such as: how can public sector organisations improve the performance of bureaucrats through financial and non-financial incentives?
-How can we better understand the impact of system-level governance reforms on policy implementation?
-How can we employ the tools and principals of behavioural science and economics to strengthen evidence-based decision making and inclusive governance in low-and middle-income countries?
+Why are governments often unable to implement policy reforms despite best laid plans, and what can governments do about this?
+How do system-level civil service policies affect day-to-day functioning and performance of bureaucrats?

 I use experimental and quasi experimental methods to answer my questions of interest, while drawing on data from large-scale surveys and administrative data.